 There are two different kinds of motivation:

-✔ Extrinsic motivation — comes from the outside world.
-Typical examples include salary, benefits, company car, a promotion, corporate discounts, and so on.
+- Extrinsic motivation.
+It comes from the outside world and typical examples include salary, benefits, company car, a promotion, corporate discounts, and so on.

-✔ Intrinsic motivation — comes from within.
-It’s driven by the employee’s desire to impress a manager, learn a new skill, gain more knowledge, impact the company, and similar.
+- Intrinsic motivation.
+It comes from within and it’s driven by the employee’s desire to impress a manager, learn a new skill, gain more knowledge, impact the company, and similar.

-A lot was written on employee motivation, so that we won’t discuss the differences between the two types.
-The most important takeaway for managers is that the focus should always be on intrinsic motivation — meaningful work gets done when employees are motivated from within, while extrinsic motivators can even curb creativity and lead to poorer work outcomes.
+A lot was written on employee motivation so we won’t discuss the differences between the two types.
+The most important takeaway for managers is that the focus should always be on intrinsic motivation: meaningful work gets done when employees are motivated from within, while extrinsic motivators can even curb creativity and lead to poorer work outcomes.

 7 effective strategies to increase employee motivation